AlistairTomori1/HackPad/README.md

 Notes:
 - Keys are wired as a 2x3 matrix with 1N4148 diodes to prevent ghosting.
-- OLED uses I2C (SDA/SCL) and is powered from 3.3V.
+- OLED uses I2C (SDA/SCL) and is powered from VBUS (5V).
-- Encoder uses two GPIO pins plus GND common.
+- There are two encoders; each uses two GPIO pins plus a shared GND common (4 GPIO total).

 ## PCB
 <img src="assets/pcb.png" alt="PCB" width="600"/>